-Saturday's Scottish gossip
+Hatate has 'goals to clear' amid contract talks - gossip

 New Hibernian manager Nick Montgomery gets a ringing endorsement from Tottenham and former Celtic boss Ange Postecoglou, who is aware of Montgomery from their shared A-League background.
 (Record)

 Postecoglou backs Montgomery to replicate the success the Hibs boss enjoyed in Australia.
-(Scotsman - subscription required)
+(Scotsman)

 Meanwhile, midfielder Dylan Levitt is back in full training at Hibernian following a recent injury.
 (Edinburgh Evening News)